Amp up your property management lead gen game: How to get new owners in the door

 Get the Guide

-Regardless of whether your MO is to grow your business fast or sustain the size of your portfolio, lead generation can be a lever you can pull when you need it.
-After all, getting new (and honestly more valuable) clients is at the top of everybody’s list.
+Whether your MO is to grow your business fast or pull in clients as you build out your business, property management lead generation is a strategy you need to master.
+After all, getting new property management leads is at the top of everybody’s list.

-In this post, we will walk you through the three general stages of a lead in the marketing funnel; the best sources for property owner leads; and finally, some practical, cost-effective strategies to put into practice.
+In this post, we will walk you through the three general stages of a lead in the marketing funnel; the best sources for new property management leads; and finally, some practical, cost-effective strategies to put into practice.

-For those who aren’t familiar with it, a marketing funnel is a conceptual framework used to track a lead from the first moment a potential customer learns about your company; to when you collect their contact info; all the way to when they become a customer.
+For those who aren’t familiar with it, a marketing funnel is a conceptual framework used to track a lead from the first moment a potential customer learns about your company all the way to when they become a customer.

-1. Top of funnel is focused on awareness and then acquiring leads who often don’t know your business at all.
+1. Top of funnel is focused on gaining awareness from—and acquiring—leads who often don’t know your business at all.

 2. Middle of funnel focuses on getting the lead to a mindset where they’re evaluating their needs and starting to see how your services could help.

-For the sake of property management businesses with limited budgets, it’s usually best whenever possible to focus on leads that are already middle of the funnel and show signals that they are evaluating their needs, since there isn’t an unlimited marketing budget to nurture a lead down the full funnel.
+Pro Tip: For property management businesses with limited budgets, it’s usually better to focus on leads that are already middle-of-funnel and show signals that they are evaluating their needs, since you don’t have an unlimited marketing budget to nurture a lead down the full funnel.
 These potential clients are naturally farther along in the decision-making process and have already started to recognize property management as a solution.

-In order to get a sense of what you can do, it’s necessary to have an understanding of the general sources that can generate new rental owner clients.
+To get a sense of what you can do, it’s necessary to have an understanding of the general sources that can generate new rental property leads.
 Below are the most common options.

 Your Website